SAVE Florida: History

 Also in 2008, SAVE Action PAC, a political action committee incorporated by SAVE Dade in order to comply with campaign finance laws, issued for the first time a list of "pro-equality" endorsements of mostly local candidates running for office, including then-Senator Barack Obama, future House Foreign Affairs Committee chairwoman Rep. Ileana Ros-Lehtinen, and future DNC chairwoman Rep. Debbie Wasserman Schultz.

-In 2009, in order to raise awareness of the new domestic partner registry, SAVE Dade founded a third arm, SAVE Foundation, a 501c(3) nonprofit organization with the mission of fostering positive change for LGBT South Floridians through non-electoral education of the community.
+In 2009, in order to raise awareness of the new domestic partner registry, SAVE Dade founded a third arm, SAVE Foundation, a 501c(3) nonprofit organization with the mission of fostering positive change for LGBTQ South Floridians through non-electoral education of the community.

 In 2010, SAVE helped raise awareness of the "In re: Gill" case, which made national headlines when it resulted in the overturning of the 1977 same-sex adoption ban at the Florida Supreme Court.

 In 2011, SAVE Action PAC committed significant resources to organize get out the vote efforts for then-Commissioner Carlos Gimenez's successful bid to replace County Mayor Carlos Alvarez in the wake of his recall by the voters of Miami-Dade.
-In his victory speech, Gimenez credited the efforts of SAVE Dade as "critical" to his election, stating, "...without [SAVE's] support, I probably wouldn't be standing here."

 In 2012, SAVE Action PAC directed a full-scale get out the vote campaign on behalf of David Richardson in the competitive Democratic primary for Florida's 113th State House district.
-With no Republican or third-party candidates running for the seat, Richardson became the first openly LGBT individual to win election to the Florida state legislature when he won the primary that August.
+With no Republican or third-party candidates running for the seat, Richardson became the first openly LGBTQ individual to win election to the Florida state legislature when he won the primary that August.
 Richardson has publicly and repeatedly credited SAVE for the win, and subsequently he has continued to cultivate a friendly public relationship with the organization and its supporters.

 In 2014, the organization changed its name back simply to SAVE to reflect a larger reach and wider focus throughout South Florida and beyond.
 The name change accompanied endorsements during the 2014 election cycle in Broward County in addition to Miami-Dade, as well as the organization's representation as a plaintiff by the ACLU of Florida in Grimsley et al v.
 Scott, which resulted in the effective overturning of the statewide constitutional ban on same sex marriage by the U.S. Supreme Court at the end of that year.